cezarsmpio/gulp-wp-theme/README.md

 3. Download wordpress via `npm run wordpress` one time
 4. Go to `development/sass/style.scss` and put your theme's information
 5. Run `npm run watch` to preview and code
+6. Install Wordpress and connect to your database, after that, sign in on Wordpress and activate the `gulp-wp-theme`
-6. Code on the `development` folder like a theme (use full Wordpress functions)
+7. Code on the `development` folder like a theme (use full Wordpress functions)
-7. Finished?
+8. Finished?
 Run `npm run build` to get an optimized wordpress package on `dist` folder

 ## Todo